Garrett Zafarnama: Authorship of the Paintings

 One point of contention surrounding the paintings of the Zafarnama of Sultan Husayn is about who painted the images that adorned the interior of the manuscript.
 It was originally attributed to the master painted Bihzad, however, depending on when the paintings were added, he would have still been a young man and not yet a renowned artist.
 Some believe that the paintings were created around the conquest of Herat in 873, but it is unlikely that an inexperienced artist between the ages of thirteen and twenty-three, as Bihzad would have been, would be given such an important commission (Natif, 222).
 Others justify that "youthful exuberance" of the paintings and the "lack of anything studied or hackneyed," points to the young hand of the artist.
 The evidence of emotion and psychological awareness between the figures and the inclusion of a variety of figures in the images is also a hallmark of Bihzad’s style and is used to justify his attribution (Sims, 374).
 It is also clear that Bihzad knew about Yazdi’s Zafarnama because he “reacts and relates to them [the paintings] in several of his works,” it just remains to be questioned whether he worked on them or was just familiar with the manuscript (Natif, 223).

-Although this query can never be resolved, the importance of the illustrations still hold fast.
-Sims condenses the purpose of the illustrations, saying that they were made to be a form of propaganda, improving the status and connections of Sultan-Husayn.
-However in our current context, the paintings can also stand alone as masterworks of art, one more piece of proof that they were painted by a master artist.
+While the original purpose of the illustrations remains a matter of scholarly debate, their significance is widely acknowledged.
+According to Sims, the images were likely conceived as political propaganda aimed at elevating the status and alliances of Sultan-Husayn.
+Contemporary scholars, however, have also argued that the illustrations possess intrinsic artistic merit and can be appreciated as autonomous works of art, suggestive evidence of the hand of a master painter.